Inferred-variance uncertainty relations in the presence of quantum entanglement: Inferred uncertainty relations bounded by entanglement for two qubits and the Pauli observables

-5pt \textbf{Proof:} We start with a proof for a general density matrix, and the pure state case as above is derived as a special case of that.
-We proceed by just writing the product of conditional variances in terms of variances and the connected correlation function as follows
+\end{proposition} \begin{proof} We start with the proof for a general density matrix, and the pure state case as above is derived as a special case of that.
+Using Eqs. (\ref{infS}) and (\ref{infQ}) we find

-The last term clearly increases the uncertainty written in terms of the inferred variances.
-As a result, we see that the connected correlation function behaves differently from the sum uncertainty relations.
-We can make the last term state independent by optimizing over all states in the two-qubit state space, which ultimately gives us $0$.
-This is achieved for any pure product state, which then gives us the following bound